matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

   parent room.
 This is mitigated in the general case by honouring the parent link when there is a corresponding `m.room.child` event, however it remains a problem for "secret" rooms.

+* The `via` servers listed in the `m.room.child` and `m.room.parent` events could get out of date, and will need to be updated from time to time.
+This remains an unsolved problem.

 ## Rejected alternatives